 Meet the Team

 Andrea Pavesi is a consultant to AIM Biotech and one of its founding team members.
 He is an entrepreneurial scientist with a Ph.D. in Biomedical and Biomechanical Engineering and 7 years of experience in the full spectrum of biomedical engineering and lab-on-a-chip technologies.
-He is currently a Research Scientist at the Singapore-MIT Alliance for Research and Technology (SMART) and is enrolled at the ESSEC Business School.
+A former Research Scientist at the Singapore-MIT Alliance for Research and Technology (SMART), he is currently a Junior Investigator at the Institute of Molecular and Cell Biology in Singapore.
+Andrea is also a graduate of the ESSEC Business School.

 Scientific Advisory Board

 Roger D. Kamm is the Cecil and Ida Green Distinguished Professor of Biological and Mechanical Engineering at MIT.
 He is the recipient of numerous awards including the ASME Lissner Award and the European Society of Biomechanics Huiskes Medal.
 He was elected to be a member of the National Academy of Medicine in 2010.
 A primary objective of Kamm’s research group is the application of fundamental concepts in fluid and solid mechanics to better understand essential biological and physiological phenomena.
 His lab focuses on the molecular mechanisms of cellular force sensation, and the development of new microfluidic technologies for vascularized engineered tissues and models of metastatic cancer.
 He is co-founder of two companies, CardioVascular Technologies, and AIM Biotech.